-It is vital to identify the protective factors that are determining the life events, turning points, and caused former prisoners to cease committing a crime.
-In short, protective factors are defined as factors that reduce an individual's inclination towards unlawful behaviour and misconduct by removing, weakening, minimising, or neutralising the effects of individual exposure to risk factors (Bersani & Doherty, 2018; Martinez & Abrams, 2013; Maruna, 2017; Sivabalan & Ibrahim, 2018).
+It is vital to identify the protective factors that are determining the life events, turning points and caused former prisoners to cease committing a crime.
+In short, protective factors are defined as factors that reduce an individual's inclination towards unlawful behaviour and misconduct by removing, weakening, minimising, or neutralising the effects of individual exposure to risk factors (Bersani and Doherty 2018; Martinez and Abrams 2013; Maruna 2017; Tharshini and Fauziah 2018).
 These factors could reduce or prevent former prisoners from engaging in social behaviour problems throughout their re-integration into the community.
 To facilitate this investigation, the researcher divided this section into two:

-(1) The social demographic profile of the informants who managed to quit crime and

-(2) The protective factors existing in the informants' social environment prevented them from re-engaging in crime.
+- 1. The social demographic profile of the informants who managed to quit crime; and - 2.
+The protective factors existing in the informants' social environment that prevented them from re-engaging in crime.

-Social Demographic Profile of the Informants who managed to Quit crime
+Social Demographic Profile of the Informants Who Managed to Quit Crime

-As stated in the section mentioned above, out of the 19 former prisoners (informants), only three managed to cease repeating crimes and met the characteristics for crime desistance.
-They are Muiz, Syafiq, and Rizal.
+As stated before, out of the 19 former prisoners (informants), only three managed to cease repeating crimes and met the characteristics for crime desistance.
+They are Muiz, Syafiq and Rizal.
 The social demographic profiles of each are shown in Table 1.

-Protective Factors in determining life events, turning points and causing Crime Desistance amongst Former Prisoners
+Protective Factors in Determining Life Events, Turning Points and Causing Crime Desistance Amongst Former Prisoners

 This study found that the life events that took place throughout the former prisoners' re-integration with society critically influenced them to quit and, in turn, prevented them from engaging in criminal activities.
 The effectiveness of the protective factors in curbing anti-social behaviour depends on the risk exposure.
 It must be noted that these factors already exist in a person's social environment.
-Suppose the protective factor is more dominant at influencing an individual compared to the risk factor.
+Suppose the protective factor.
 In that case, the probability of the individual abiding by norms and social expectations will be considerably higher.
 On the other hand, if the risk factor is more dominant than the protective factor, the person will be more inclined towards developing anti-social behaviour.
 In summary, protective factors are defined as factors that reduce an individual's inclination towards unlawful behaviour and misconduct by removing, weakening, minimising or neutralising the effects of individual exposure to risk factors.

-Per the data in Table 1, it can be concluded that the former prisoners managed to quit crime during re-integration because they participated in social events, which served as protective factors that barred them from recidivism risk factors.
+Referring to Table 1, it can be concluded that the former prisoners managed to quit crime during re-integration because they participated in social events, which served as protective factors that barred them from recidivism risk factors.
 In addition, their social experience served as protective factors to the cessation of crime, as further described comprehensively in the subsequent sections.